 Live French roulette providers

-It wasn’t easy for me to find live French roulette that’s playable in 2024, but fortunately, Evolution and Playtech live French tables are still around.
+It wasn’t easy for me to find live French roulette playable in 2025, but fortunately, Evolution and Playtech live French tables are still available.

-There are two live French roulette games you can play in 2024.
-In a moment we’ll go through their pros and cons so you can choose the right version for yourself.
+You can play two live French roulette games in 2025.
+We’ll discuss their pros and cons so you can choose the correct version for yourself.

 • Premium French Roulette by Playtech